owlboy/greatpug-public/README.md

 * Adjusted some light intensities
 * Fixed incorrect materials on a few items
 * Adjusted a few sounds (Thanks @Zarniwoop )
-* Work continues on Halloween at The Pug 2019!
+* Work continues on Halloween at The Pug 2019! - Sat.
+Oct.
+26th

 #### 9/9/19 - The Great Pug
 * Adjusted Reflection Probes in The Roost, The Kitchen, Night View, and the main bar to reduce draw calls by a few.